enesbol/Data-Processing-for-Energy-Consumption-and-PV/README.md

 6 - Adjusting the frequency of the data so that it is suitable for use in the formula.

-7 - Finding energy consumption with formula.
+7 - Finding energy consumption with appropriate electric formula.

-8 - Calculation of power and energy consumption values ​​for 58 different houses in 15-minute intervals for 1 year.
+8 - Calculation of power and energy consumption values ​ for 58 different houses in 15-minute intervals for 1 year.

 9 - Dynamic visualization of results.